+- i.
+An incorporated organization;

+- ii.
+An Indian tribe or tribal organization, as defined in 25 U.S.C.
+5304;

+- iii.
+A State;

-- a) An incorporated organization, - b) An Indian Tribe or tribal organization, as defined in 25 U.S.C.
-450b(e), - c) A state or local unit of government, or - d) A cooperative, private corporation or limited liability company organized on a for-profit or not-for-profit basis.
+- iv.
+A unit of local government;

+- v.
+Any other legal entity, including a cooperative, private corporation, or limited liability company organized on a for-profit or not-for-profit basis.